jimilabinfo/bigstory/README.md

 Moreover, the funds occupied by JM's inventory products and raw materials are growing rapidly.

 Over the years, JM has been reluctant to invest in technology such as core algorithms.
 Therefore, in terms of rapid acceleration, rapid deceleration, sharp turn, collision detection, etc. based on gsensor, the performance of the product is average.
 In the field of DVR products, there is almost no investment in any core technology.
-In JM's entire company, there are very, very few people with a master's degree, which is very rare in Chinese technology companies.
+In JM's entire company, there are very, very few employees with a master's degree, which is very rare in Chinese technology companies.
 R & D personnel of JM Company, and some junior college students.
 Therefore, JM does not look like a technology company, but a trading company.
 JM only conducts integrated development on the basis of GPS and communication chips.

 This has a lot to do with the company's actual controller, GXX,'s academic qualifications, strategic vision, and long-term planning capabilities.
 He learned hardware development, but he could not authorize other executives to make decisions and implement long-term technology strategies.